-Dissent and Displacement: (working title) an exhibition for Gallery II (the main first floor gallery) of Leicester City Museum, New Walk, Leicester Spring 2020
+Dissent and Displacement: A Modern Story an exhibition for Gallery II (the main first floor gallery) of Leicester City Museum, New Walk, Leicester February 2020

 Who and where